 Looking for a fun and easy appetizer for your next get together?
 This crowd-pleasing and cheesy jalapeño popper dip is easy to make and filled with flavor.
 You may want to make a double batch of this addictive cream cheese dip.

 This recipe is incredibly simple to make – the dip itself takes only 5 ingredients.
 Another 3 ingredients go into the crispy, crunchy, buttery panko crust.
-The panko crust is a must!

-Speaking of bacon, it would make a great addition to this dip.
 If you want to go the extra mile, crisp up some bacon before mixing your ingredients.
 Crumble the bacon into small pieces and add with the jalapeños.

-Next, grab a baking dish that’s about 2 quarts in size.
+For this recipe, you’ll need a baking dish that’s about 2 quarts in size.
 I used a Pyrex 2.2 quart oblong baking dish.
 It’s 11×7, which in my opinion gives you the best dip to crust ratio.

 This dip would also work well in a 9×9 square baking dish.